 I love streusel toppings and fillings, so I use a pecan one here.
 If you’re not into pecans, you could substitute walnuts.
 Sour cream adds terrific moisture to coffee cake, and I’ve found that lowfat Greek yogurt makes an almost perfect low calorie substitute.
 You can use either in this recipe.
 Oh, and I like adding some almond extract, a flavor trick I learned from a German coffee cake recipe.
 You can substitute vanilla if you prefer.

 Other than that, I think these Coffee Cake Cupcakes are pretty self explanatory.
 They are awesome.
 Soft, moist, with a crunchy streusel topping and a beautiful glaze.
+Serve them for breakfast with a side of scrambled eggs for an irresistible sweet and savory combination.
 You’ll love them, promise!

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon Associate I earn from qualifying purchases.